PrefectHQ/prefect/docs/orchestration/execution/storage_options.md

 ## GitHub

-[GitHub Storage](/api/latest/storage.html#github) is a storage option that uploads flows to a GitHub repository as `.py` files.
+[GitHub Storage](/api/latest/storage.html#github) is a storage option that reads flows from a GitHub repository as .py files at runtime.

 For a detailed look on how to use GitHub storage visit the [Using script based storage](/core/idioms/script-based.html) idiom.